timschwab/auto-tweeter/readme.md

 ### upcoming.json

+Not included in the git repo.
 This file exists in the middle period between no hashtags and all hashtags.
 As I make progress in adding hashtags to all the apothegms, I want to post those ones I have already updated.
 So, this file is a staging file for that purpose.

 ### history.json

+Not included in the git repo.
 The previous 600 posts. `post-apothegm.py` checks this to make sure there is significant time between repeat posts.

 ### hashtags.json